What Is The Derivative Of - Cos X

 Computational Mathematics

 With the advent of powerful computers and numerical methods, derivatives can be computed and approximated with high precision.
-Numerical differentiation techniques, such as finite difference methods, are used to estimate derivatives when analytical solutions are not available.
+Now, numerical differentiation techniques, such as finite difference methods, are used to estimate derivatives when analytical solutions are not available.
 These methods are particularly useful in complex simulations and modeling scenarios where functions are defined empirically or through complex algorithms.

 Machine Learning and Neural Networks

 In machine learning, derivatives play a critical role in training neural networks.
-The backpropagation algorithm, which is used to update the weights of a neural network, relies on the computation of gradients, which are essentially derivatives of the loss function with respect to the network's parameters.
+But the backpropagation algorithm, which is used to update the weights of a neural network, relies on the computation of gradients, which are essentially derivatives of the loss function with respect to the network's parameters.
 Trigonometric functions and their derivatives are used in certain types of activation functions and network architectures.

 Current Research